Migration Plan Workflow¶

 The plan file is a compliance artifact.
 Security and platform teams should review it before proceeding:

-- Are the vault paths correct for your naming convention?
+- Are the OpenBao paths correct for your naming convention?

 - Are the field-to-environment-variable mappings accurate?